 For some children it is not easy to carry out a mental recapitulation of this history.
 It wasn’t for me.
-I still remember my utter confusion at being told that three quarters of a circle drawn in the air had something to do with a cat.
-There were things called letters.
+I still remember my utter confusion at being told that three quarters of a circle drawn in the air had something to do with the first sound in the word cat There were things called letters.
 And they could be read in order.
 But the same principle did not apply to the word the.
 Why not?
 I asked myself.
 It took me two years to get the idea.
-I still remember the bright, sunny day the penny dropped.
+I still remember the day the penny dropped.

-With the exception of four clever capital letters, not conventionally taught first, the alphabet is essentially a set of completely abstract and arbitrary representations of speech sounds or ‘phonemes’.
-What makes this hard to understand is that there is a three-way relation here – between
+With the exception of four clever letters, not conventionally taught first, the alphabet is essentially a set of abstract and arbitrary representations of speech sounds or ‘phonemes’, subject to a four-or-five way relation between:

-This three-way relation has to be unpicked in the mind of the learner as a kind of instantaneous insight before the learning process can begin.
-The scale of the unpicking should not be under-estimated.
+This relation has to be unpicked in order for the learning process to happen.
+The unpicking should not be under-estimated.

 Acoustically, human speech is a continuous stream of sound with no forcible separation between the words.
-Where the individual phonemes begin and end is not well-defined.
+There are clues about the words and syllables from the prosody, the rises and falls of the intonation from syllable to syllable.
+But where the individual phonemes begin and end is not well-defined at all.

 Pictures for words – or ‘hieroglyphs’

 The idea of pictures for words occurred at least three times, in China, in Egypt, and in Mexico, seemingly independently in each case.
-In the grand scheme of what a modern child has to learn, there is the idea of a word being representable.
+In the grand scheme of what a child has to learn, there is the idea of a word as something which can be represented.
 But there is a limitation in the fact that words like I and not and would cannot be illustrated in any perspicuous way.
 In the cases of I, not ,and would , there is a work around by using characters for words that sound the same –‘homonyms’ – in these cases eye and knot and wood, and letting the reader work out the meaning from the context.
 But in as many cases there is no homonym.

 Essentially, the now-abandoned ‘Look and say’ approach to the teaching of reading treats written words as though they were bad hieroglyphs, with no resemblance to what they seek to represent.
-But like a hieroglyph, the totality of a written word recapitulates the idea that a spoken word can be represented.
+But this misses out the whole cleverness of the alphabet.

 Arbitrary sets of wedge marks – ‘cuneiform’